 But now we have more space.
 And a car!
 So I was curious to see if this would have changed our minds.
 Afterall, the car makes a larger stroller more practical, but it also means I’ll be folding up/breaking down the stroller more often than when I was simply rolling in and out of an elevator and onto the sidewalk.

 We’ve just used it the one day so far, and while I admit that we loved it, the jury is still out on “what if.”
-It would take a lot for me to put aside the whole foldability/ease-of-travel factor, but I can say I’ve already noticed a more than a few positives: the seat is higher and nicer for pulling up to a restaurant table (if need be); the seat on the new model converts to a bassinet so there’s no longer a big extra piece to store; the brake is near the handlebar instead of at the footbase (where someone might be tempted to place with it); the large wheels make even the most root-torn sidewalk feel like a cakewalk.
+It would take a lot for me to put aside the whole foldability/ease-of-travel factor, but I can say I’ve already noticed a more than a few positives: the seat is higher and nicer for pulling up to a restaurant table (if need be); the brake is near the handlebar instead of at the footbase (where someone might be tempted to play with it); the large wheels make even the most root-torn sidewalk feel like a cakewalk.
 There are some railroad tracks near the house that my Bee wheels often get caught on (only slightly unnerving), so that last bit is no small thing.

 If you have a stroller, which did you choose?
 Would you recommend it?